Introduction to Performance Testing and Its Types

 It is used to find the highest limit capacity of the system and also to determine how the system works when the current load goes up and above the expected.

 Soak Testing also called as endurance testing.
-It is conducted to determine the system parameters under continuous expected load.
+It is conducted to determine the system parameters under the continuous expected load.
 During this test, the parameters such as memory utilization are detected or other performance problem.
 The main point is to discover the system’s performance under sustained use.

 Spike testing is performed when there is an increase in the number of users suddenly by a very large amount and measuring the performance of the system.
 The main point is to determine whether the system will be able to sustain the workload.